Buffalo Plaid Cookie Exchange

 Normally I purchase fans or lanterns to decorate above my table, however this year I did a little something different.
 I attached the buffalo plaid hanging fans to the front of the table using tape.

-I love to purchase inexpensive and basic supplies and dress them up to fit my party theme.
+I love buying inexpensive, basic supplies and dressing them up to fit my party theme.
 I used these simple black paper cups and added a custom cookie exchange sticker to the front.

 These cups were used for drinking and for holding the red utensils on the table.